kusholino/mellanox-updater/README.md

 **Commands not working:**
 - Check for typos in WAIT statements
-- Make sure prompt_symbol matches your device
+- Make sure your device prompt is properly detected
-- Add PAUSE commands if device is slow
+- Add PAUSE commands if device is slow to respond
-- Use `--verbose` to see what's happening
+- Use `--verbose` to see detailed communication
+- Check that expected text exactly matches device output

 **Conditional logic not working:**
-- Text matching is case-sensitive
+- Text matching is case-sensitive (use `IF_CONTAINS_I` for case-insensitive)
 - Use exact text from device output
 - Check for extra spaces or characters
+- Try `IF_REGEX` for complex pattern matching

 ### Setup Problems